-26.2.
-Using the Radon Simulation Feature

-Four (4) different inputs can be specified for Radon and progeny concentration in an airway.

-Radon Emanation

-Typically, the Radon emanation will be specified based on the exposed area of the surface of the airway.
+25.2.
+Using the Radon Simulation Feature Four (4) different inputs can be specified for Radon and progeny concentration in an airway.
+Radon Emanation Typically, the Radon emanation will be specified based on the exposed area of the surface of the airway.
 In addition, if broken ore or rock is present, the user may elect to calculate an extra Radon addition into the airway.
-This is normally calculated by estimating the emanation of radon from the exposed ore surface (based on the area exposed m2) and also from within the ore pile (based on the m3 present).
-The additional Radon calculated can be added to the airway in the second field (Radon Addition).
+This is normally calculated by estimating the emanation of radon from the exposed ore surface (based on the area exposed m^2) and also from within the ore pile (based on the m^3 present)

-Radon and Progeny Fixed Settings

-Alternatively, the levels of Radon concentration and progeny levels can be specifically set in the airway using the FIX options in the 3rd and 4th setting.
+Radon Addition Additional radon can be added to the airway in the Radon Addition, which mixes the added radon into the airflow.
+More airflow will dilute the concentration of radon in the air.
+Radon and Progeny Fixed Settings Alternatively, the levels of Radon concentration and progeny levels can be specifically set in the airway using the Radon Fixed Concentration and Fixed Progeny Level options.
 These factors will override any calculations derived from the emanation settings and will ensure any airflow exiting the airway contains these values.
 These settings should only be used where there is a known concentration as they will override any prior estimates of radon activity travelling through these airways.
-The emanation settings should not be used simultaneously with the fixed settings in the same airway.
+Activating Radon The Activate Radon checkbox will ensure the radon settings of the airway will be included in the Radon simulation.
+Deselect this box if the settings are not required to be used in the simulation.
+Simulating Radon Radon simulation can be performed as a Steady State simulation by simulating directly from the EDIT form, or from the Contaminant Simulation sub option.
+Radon can also be simulated using the Dynamic simulation options.